bandianchengzhang/bandianchengzhang.github.io/privacy-policy-en.md

 - **Device Information:** Device model, OS version, app version
 - **Usage Data:** App usage duration, feature usage frequency, activity logs
 - **Technical Information:** IP address, device identifiers, error reports
+- **Location and Weather Information:** When you use weather-related features, we collect your approximate location information (city or region level only) to retrieve relevant weather data.
+We do not collect or store your precise geographic coordinates.
+Location information is used solely to obtain weather data through Apple WeatherKit service to provide you with personalized weather reminders and suggestions.

 ### 2.3 Subscription and Payment Information
 - **Subscription Status:** Your subscription type, start and expiry dates